 You all know that I would not be able to get away with that ratchetry of the highest order.
 I would be dragged to Pluto and back – rightfully so.
 Matt and Simon found each other, love each other, and people outside of their relationship should respect that.
 Whether you think two people should be together or not is your business, but if both parties want to be together, and are each consenting adults, who are we to get involved?
 That said, we know that the situation from the video above is not exactly the same case.
 Why do we as a society know to respect two gay men’s relationship, but we cannot respect black women’s preferences?
 Why does this black woman not have the right to choose the man that she would like to be with, and stand by her values?
 If she finds that he is incompatible, why is she not free to walk away without scrutiny?
 People online love to talk about the interracial dating agenda out there.
 You cannot go anywhere these days without seeing a black woman paired interracially.
 (I have a few posts up my sleeve to discuss some movies out there, so stay tuned.)
 However, there is another insidious rhetoric to have black women marry down and accept less than we deserve.

 I do not see what is wrong with us believing the thoughts above.
 Yes, it is not everyone, but where there is smoke, there is fire.
 These situations happen often enough that they are justifiable stereotypes.
 I constantly see articles around the place that highlight the high numbers of STIs in the gay and bisexual male community.
 Unfortunately, even though their rates are on the rise, they are not even the ones contracting the disease the most: that would be black women.
-(By the way, Penny has a post on HIV prevention tips for black women as well, if you are interested.)
+(By the way, there is a post on HIV prevention tips for black women as well, if you are interested.)
 For the second and third points, these are just points of pride to me.
 Everyone wants to think they are the most amazing person out there and that they are with the perfect person for them.
 Many women do not wish to be with bisexual men, worrying that it might be a cover for being gay or that he might one day leave her for a man.
 Families are getting broken up these days because men are finally deciding to “live their truth.”
 While I commend these men for their honesty, I wish it had come before these women fell in love and before there were children involved.
 I could imagine that the ladies who go through this would be devastated.

 Going back to the first subpoint under argument number three, something isn’t adding up to me.
 If black women are mainly looking to be with black men, to the point that they are excluding other men from the dating pool, and the black men who stay in their race are only pursuing black women, where are these STI and STD rates coming from?
 Let us not pretend that we have not seen story after story online, in the news, and in real life, of black women who were surprised to find out that their man was actively playing for the other team and using them as a cover, or hiding their sexual health status while infecting them with diseases.
 (This story is my personal favourite.)
 Let us not pretend that cities like Atlanta are not infamous for the high rate of black men on the down-low with thousands of single sisters in their wake.
 Somebody is out here lying!
 Speaking of lying, let us get back to the points of that Twitter thread.